-- 1. Think logically and analytically. - 2.
-Demonstrate problem statement and solution proficiency. - 3.
-Demonstrate the ability to communicate mathematics in both written and verbal form. - 4.
-Apply mathematics to other disciplines. - 5.
-Be prepared for graduate study and employment in mathematics. - 6.
-Integrate mathematics into a Christian worldview.
+- Think logically and analytically. - Demonstrate problem statement and solution proficiency. - Demonstrate the ability to communicate mathematics in both written and verbal form. - Apply mathematics to other disciplines. - Be prepared for graduate study and employment in mathematics. - Articulate the philosophical nature of mathematics from a Christian perspective. - Construct a well-written proof using a variety of mathematical techniques and typeset it in the industry standard language of LaTeX.